calvinchoy/dotfiles/README.md

 With the above dependencies installed
 1. Clone this repository to your home directory into `.dotfiles`
 2. Symlink the configurations into your home directory using `stow` inside the `.dotfiles` directory:

+Note: Stow is used to manage aliasing/symlinking dotfiles, stow what you want to use

     ```sh
     # ~/.dotfiles